eoinkelly/notes/aws/iam/policies.md

 * Multiple keys in the same condition are evaluated using logical AND
 * Multiple conditions in the same `Condition` statement are evaluated using logical AND

+## randoms

+Q: is it enough to allow in a resource policy or does the user need to have a policy attached to it allowing it too?